 Give your Time and Talents

 Statistics show that homelessness and hunger are reaching pandemic proportions in many areas.

 The demands of work and family might leave you with little time to consider the struggles of others, but what if you turned your lack of time into an opportunity to give your time and talents?

-Don’t underestimate the need for help in various areas of the facility, office work, warehouse work, food distribution, accounting, to name a few.
+Don’t underestimate the need for help in various areas of the facility, including office work, warehouse work, food distribution, and accounting, to name a few.

 Many people will benefit because you are grateful for what you have and you don’t mind sharing your time with others.

 Encourage others with compliments, cards, and simple words.

-Encourage a friend.
-During the holidays it is easy to fall into a slump; lack of finances and strained family relations can get a person down.
+During the holidays, it is easy to fall into a slump; a lack of finances and strained family relations can get a person down.